kevin-labtani/Docker-Kubernetes/README.md

 #### Environment Variables & ConfigMaps

-We'll work with `16-kub-data-env` fo this section.
+We'll work with `16-kub-data-env` for this section.
 The same as before, but we're replacing the `story` folder with an env variable

 We'll need to rebuild the image and push it